lmotta/imagefootprint_plugin/README.md

 # Image Footprint

-Plugin for create a catalog layer from directories of images.
+This plugin create a catalog layer from directories of images, how a memory layer, each feature has metadata and footprint of a image

 ## Author
 Luiz Motta